logan9997/Lego-Price-Tracker-Website/README.md

 Features:

--View detials and price trends of any lego set or minifigure.
+-View details and price trends of any lego set or minifigure.

 -Create your own portfolio of owned items